awsdocs/amazon-sqs-developer-guide/doc_source/sqs-visibility-timeout.md

 ## Inflight Messages<a name="inflight-messages"></a>

-An Amazon SQS message has three basic states: 1\.
-Sent to a queue by a producer, 2\.
-Received from the queue by a consumer, and 3\.
-Deleted from the queue\.
+An Amazon SQS message has three basic states:

+1. Sent to a queue by a producer\.

+1. Received from the queue by a consumer\.

+1. Deleted from the queue\.

 A message is considered to be *dispatched* after it is sent to a queue by a producer, but not yet received from the queue by a consumer \(that is, between states 1 and 2\)\.
 A message is considered to be *in flight* after it is received from a queue by a consumer, but not yet deleted from the queue \(that is, between states 2 and 3\)\.
 There is no limit to the number of dispatched messages\.
 However, there is a limit to the number of inflight messages\.

 For standard queues, there can be a maximum of 120,000 inflight messages \(received from a queue by a consumer, but not yet deleted from the queue\)\.
 If you reach this limit, Amazon SQS returns the `OverLimit` error message\.
 To avoid reaching the limit, you should delete messages from the queue after they're processed\.
 You can also increase the number of queues you use to process your messages\.
 To request a limit increase, [file a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.